 Is traveling to Hawaii better with a baby vs. a toddler?

 If you have the time to visit Hawaii – do it.
 No matter if you have a baby or toddler.
 It’s time you’ll never get back and if you wait for the perfect time, you’ll probably never go.
 There’s always something – sleep worries, potty training, school activities, etc. If your baby doesn’t sleep, you’ll still have a great time.
 If your baby cries on the plane, you’ll still have a great time.

-We took our 3 month old baby to Japan and it was one of the best decisions we’ve ever made.
+We took our 3-month-old baby to Japan and it was one of the best decisions we’ve ever made.
 Sure, he didn’t sleep for the first few days.
-But now we have the memory of strolling around a Japanese 7-Eleven at 4am while businessmen were making their way into work.
+But now we have the memory of strolling around a Japanese 7-Eleven at 4 am while businessmen were making their way to work.